Dev8683/pvsneslibwiki/Installation-with-Windows.md

   .........\snes-examples
 ```

-WARNING: Check if your files after you unzip (to avoid simple mistakes like this "c:\snesdev\pvsneslib\pvsneslib").
+WARNING: Double check your files after you unzip (to avoid simple mistakes like this "c:\snesdev\pvsneslib\pvsneslib").

 Then, you need to create a new environment variable PVSNESLIB_HOME to provide the path to this directory.
 You can set PVSNESLIB_HOME to **/c/snesdev** by using this command line: